rayk/ref-repo-github-flow/README.md

 ## Defining Characteristics

-Uniquely identifiable repository artifacts and structures, that would suggest that users of a given repository are employing some form of GitFlow based development strategy.
+Uniquely identifiable repository artifacts and structures, that would suggest that users of a given repository are employing some form of GitHub Flow based development strategy.